 To further increase the frenzy and chaos, each chef comes with a special power, and there are action cards to spice things up.
 Rival Restaurants is not for players who like to take their turns in peace, but for those who can juggle five different recipe ingredients while walking on a tightrope.

 4. Sheriff of Nottingham (2nd Edition)

 Welcome to the 13th Century Nottingham market, the time of Robin Hood, King Richard, and Prince John.
 It’s time to trade and earn some cash.
 You can do it legally, but it’s far more lucrative if you sneak in an illegal good or two.

-One player is the Sheriff (players take turns), while the rest try to sneak goods, packed in envelopes past him.
+One player is the Sheriff (players take turns for this role), while the rest try to sneak goods, packed in envelopes past him.
 This is done by presenting the envelope to the Sheriff and declaring what is in it (which may or may not be true).
-This can be accompanied with a bribe and/or other promises.
+This can be accompanied by a bribe and/or other promises.

 The Sheriff can open the envelopes, but if the players didn’t lie, he pays a penalty.
 If players sneak the goods by successfully, they get paid their worth.